Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

-The basic elements to describe the configuration of a QTM are the finite sequences of symbols on the tape (as usual, we assume that only a finite portion of the tape contains non-blank symbols), the current internal state of the machine, and the current position of the head reading a symbol in a cell of the tape.
-More precisely, a \emph{plain configuration} of a given QTM $M$ is a triple $\langle\alpha,q,\beta \rangle\in\Sigma^*\times Q\times\Sigma^*$, s.t.: \begin{enumerate} \item $q\in Q$ is the \emph{current state}, where $Q$ is the finite set of the internal states of $M$; \item $\beta\in\Sigma^+$ is the right content of the tape, where $\Sigma$ is the tape alphabet of the machine$M$.
-The first symbol of $\beta$ is the one in the \emph{current cell} of the tape, that is, the one read by the head of $M$.
-In detail, $\beta=u\beta'$, where the \emph{current symbol} $u$ is the content of the \emph{current cell} and $\beta'$ is the longest string on the tape ending with a symbol different from $\Box$ and whose first symbol (if any) is written in the cell immediately to the right of the current cell; by convention, when the current cell and all the right content of the tape is empty, we shall also write $\langle \alpha, q, \lambda\rangle$ instead of $\langle \alpha, q, \Box \rangle$; \item $\alpha$ is the left content of the tape.
-That is, it is either the empty string $\lambda$, or it is the longest string on the tape starting with a symbol different from $\Box$, and whose last symbol is written in the cell immediately to the left of the current cell. \end{enumerate}
+\item $\beta\in\Sigma^*$ is the right content of the tape (w.r.t.\ the head position), where $\Sigma$ is the tape alphabet of the machine $M$.
+If $\beta=u\beta'\neq\lambda$, the symbol $u\in\Sigma$ is the \emph{current symbol}, that is the content of the \emph{current cell}, while $\beta'\in\Sigma^*$ is the longest string on the tape ending with a symbol different from $\Box$ and whose first symbol (if any) is written in the cell immediately to the right of the current cell.
+When $\beta=\lambda$ instead, the right content of the tape, including the current cell, is empty, and the current symbol is $\Box$.

+\item $\alpha$ is the left content of the tape (w.r.t.\ the head position).
+That is, it is either the empty string $\lambda$, or it is the longest string on the tape starting with a symbol different from $\Box$, and whose last symbol is written in the cell immediately to the left of the current cell. \item $i$ is the address of the current cell. \end{enumerate}